 Counter

 Every Metric can be visualized as a counter.
-This is the simplest visualization, because it returns a single value summarizing the Metric over the requested time range.
+This is the simplest way to query a Metric, returning a single value summarizing the Metric over the requested time range.
 For example, a counter could represent

 - The sum of sales for the quarter,